uprisecampaigns/uprise-app/app/client/src/content/privacy.md

 ---
-title: "Your Privacy Matters: Our Policy"
+title: 'Your Privacy Matters: Our Policy'
 ---

 At UpRise, we believe in empowering volunteers to engage civically.
 That